 Objectives to Support Goal 1

-- 1.2: 90% of DPD graduates will apply to a supervised practice program within 12 months of graduation.
+- 2: At least 70 percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- 1.5: 80% of Dietetic Internship Directors will rate DPD graduates satisfactory or higher with regard to overall academic preparation for supervised practice.
+- 5: Supervised practice program directors will rate 80% of DPD graduates satisfactory or higher regarding overall academic preparation for supervised practice.

 Objectives to Support Goal 2

-- 2.2: 80% of DPD graduates will respond strongly agree or agree that the program prepared them for entry-level practice.
+- 2: At least 80 percent of DPD graduates will respond strongly agree or agree that the program prepared them for graduate-level education.

-- 2.3: 80% of DPD graduates will respond strongly agree or agree that the program prepared them for graduate-level education.
+- 3: At least 80% of DPD graduates will respond strongly agree or agree that the program helped them develop the knowledge and critical thinking skills needed for graduate-level education.

 Accreditation Council for Education in Nutrition and Dietetics